China wants to cap the cost of renting a house in cities | ExBulletin

 BEIJING (Reuters) – The Chinese government has said the cost of renting a home in cities should not increase by more than 5% per year – its first move to cap rental prices and part of efforts to provide more affordable housing.

+Home rental prices fell 0.35% in August from the previous month after a seasonal peak in early summer, according to data released Wednesday by Zhuge House Hunter, one of the world’s largest research companies. independent real estate agency in China, with level 1 cities such as Beijing at the top of the ranking. publication date.

+The decline suggests that the pool of rental housing has widened further.
+Beijing and Shenzhen have started implementing measures this year to boost the supply of rental housing, responding to the government’s call to provide more affordable housing.

-In recent months, major cities have published draft housing rental rules aimed at better protecting tenants’ rights, including prohibiting landlords from collecting more than the equivalent of a month’s rent as a deposit.
+In recent months, major cities have also released draft housing rental rules aimed at better protecting tenants’ rights, including banning landlords from requiring deposits equivalent to more than a month’s rent.

 Authorities will also crack down on abusive practices by real estate companies and online real estate platforms such as overcharging tenants.